See, Play and Learn

 - Blood Thinners: Can I Still Get Blood Clots?
 (Mayo Foundation for Medical Education and Research) Also in Spanish

-- CDC Recommends Use of Johnson & Johnson's Janssen COVID-19 Vaccine Resume (Centers for Disease Control and Prevention) Also in Spanish
+- Selected Adverse Events Reported after COVID-19 Vaccination (Centers for Disease Control and Prevention) Also in Spanish

 - Understand Your Risk for Excessive Blood Clotting (American Heart Association)